 Oatmeal is high in fiber

 Additionally, oatmeal is a filling food, as it’s high in dietary fiber.
-100g contains 10g of fiber.
+A cup of oatmeal contains 4.5g of fiber.
 Adequate fiber intake helps us lose weight.
 On the contrary, low intake of fiber has been linked to obesity!

 Furthermore, fiber needs a lot of place in the stomach.
 So, foods rich in fiber have a huge satiating effect.
 We don’t feel hungry for a long time.
 Therefore, we consume fewer calories in a day.